dankamongmen/notcurses/README.md

 ### DirectColor detection

-ncurses aims to use only information found in the terminal's terminfo entry to detect capabilities, DirectColor being one of them.
+notcurses aims to use only information found in the terminal's terminfo entry to detect capabilities, DirectColor being one of them.
 Support for this is indicated by terminfo having a flag, added in NCURSES 6.1, named `RGB` set to `true`.
 However, as of today there are few and far between terminfo entries which have the capability in their database entry and so DirectColor won't be used in most cases.
-Terminal emulators have had for years a kludge to work around this limitation of terminfo in the form of the `COLORTERM` environment variable which, if set to either `truecolor` or `24bit` does the job of indicating the capability of sending the escapes 48 and 38 together with a tripartite RGB (0 <= c <= 255 for all three components) to specify fore- and background colors.
+Terminal emulators have had for years a kludge to work around this limitation of terminfo in the form of the `COLORTERM` environment variable which, if set to either `truecolor` or `24bit` does the job of indicating the capability of sending the escapes 48 and 38 together with a tripartite RGB (0 ≤ c ≤ 255 for all three components) to specify fore- and background colors.
 Checking for `COLORTERM` admittedly goes against the goal stated at the top of this section but, for all practical purposes, makes the detection work quite well **today**.

 ### Fonts

-Fonts end up being a whole thing.
+Fonts end up being a whole thing, little of which is pleasant.

+### When all else fails...

+...fuck wit' it harder.

 ## Supplemental material